-All grant-funded personnel who are directly charged to the grant (or listed as match) either in whole or in part must maintain time cards/sheets that: 1) indicate the actual time worked on each BSCC project and activity (on a daily basis); and 2) account for all the time worked by the employee during the pay period.
-Timecards/sheets must be signed by the employee and their supervisor and should be customized to capture the various activities performed by the employee/organization.
+All grant-funded personnel who are directly charged to the grant (or listed as match) either in whole or in part must maintain timecards/sheets that: 1) indicate the actual time worked and their function on each BSCC project (on a daily basis); and 2) account for all the time worked by the employee during the pay period.
+Timecards/sheets must be signed by the employee, signed/approved by their supervisor, and should be customized to capture the various activities performed by the employee/organization.
 Contact your Program Specialist for examples that may be used to assist in the development of an appropriate time reporting tool.